 What is a Hydrologist?

-A hydrologist is someone who studies water and the water cycle.
+A hydrologist studies how water, water cycles, and water evaporation affect our Earth.
+They study how precipitation, such as rain and snow, impact things like water levels and the flow of rivers.
 They use their expertise to solve problems in the areas of water quality or availability.

 What does a Hydrologist do?